PLU 2020: Affirming Diversity, Justice, and Sustainability

 As an institution of higher learning, the curriculum serves as the foundation for all other programming recommendations.
 Therefore, the subcommittee’s recommendations as they relate to curriculum also include resources for curricular development; faculty, leadership, and structure; and innovative pedagogies.
 Recommendations include conducting a comprehensive review of GenEd Perspectives on Diversity, Including topics of DJS in the FYEP and IHON curriculum as an introduction, and allocating resources for Curricular Development on DJS pedagogies.

-(for both faculty and staff)—Improving the university’s commitment to diversity, justice and sustainability will require ongoing professional development for both faculty and staff to ensure that we are conversant in current thinking, criticism and best practices in these areas, while also allowing us to continue developing personal expertise and connection that can help us bring that commitment into our teaching, administration, curriculum development, mentoring, university service and scholarship.
+Improving the university’s commitment to diversity, justice and sustainability will require ongoing professional development for both faculty and staff to ensure that we are conversant in current thinking, criticism and best practices in these areas, while also allowing us to continue developing personal expertise and connection that can help us bring that commitment into our teaching, administration, curriculum development, mentoring, university service and scholarship.
 To that end, DJS Professional Development will need to be broad, flexible, and sustained.
 Recommendations include providing intentional diversity training for staff and faculty as well as bias training for all search committees and Creating an ongoing faculty/staff seminar focusing on current critical and scholarly thinking on diversity, justice and sustainability, similar in scope and implementation to the Wild Hope seminars

 DJS co-curricular programming stems from collaboration among faculty, administrators, staff and students across the campus.
 Given the organizational structure of PLU, it is important to develop communication channels that promote purposeful programming to enhance student learning.
 Recommendations include Supporting collaborative work of current center directors and Creating a common calendar of DJS programs and events.